MSUSAzureAccelerators/ADX-Patient-Monitoring-Accelerator/README.md

 5. Finally, download the [Power BI report](/assets/Connected_Devices.pbix), update the data source to point to yoir newly deployed Azure Data Explorer database, and refresh the data in the report.

+## Exploring the data

+- If you wish to take a deeper look at the data feel free to explore using KQL.
+Here is some sample queries to get you started!
+[KQL Sample](kqlsample/Sample.kql)

 ## Files used in the solution

 - **asssets folder**: contains the following files: